This information explains how integrative medicine therapies can help reduce the symptoms and side effects of cancer and

 The Integrative Medicine Service at Memorial Sloan Kettering (MSK) offers therapies to patients, their families and caregivers, MSK staff, and members of the community.
-These are called integrative medicine therapies or complementary therapies.
-These therapies can be used to help control many symptoms and side effects of cancer and cancer treatment.
+Integrative medicine therapies, also called complementary therapies, are therapies and treatments that go along with your cancer care to help you control symptoms and side effects of cancer and cancer treatment.
 They can also help you gain strength during your treatment and recovery.

 The integrative medicine therapies available at MSK are explained in the next section.
 For more information, visit www.mskcc.org/integrativemedicine or call the Integrative Medicine Service at 646-449-1010.

 You can also schedule an appointment to meet with a healthcare provider in the Integrative Medicine Service by calling 646-608-8550.
 They will help you make a plan for creating a healthy lifestyle and managing side effects of your cancer treatment.
 They can also answer any questions you may have about herbs and supplements.
 This appointment is covered by insurance.
 Visit www.mskcc.org/cancer-care/diagnosis-treatment/symptom-management/integrative-medicine/expertise for more information.

 Types of Integrative Medicine Therapies

 All of the following integrative medicine therapies are available through the Integrative Medicine Service.
 You can also learn how to do some of them on your own.
 If you would like to make an appointment for any of these therapies, call 646-888-0800.